New southern China resort seen boon to Macau casinos

 Macau casinos, which currently derive about 70 percent of their revenue from the volatile VIP segment, have been seeking to attract ordinary holiday makers who focus more on leisure activities such as shows and shopping.

-While the arrival of Las Vegas titans Wynn Resorts (WYNN.O), Las Vegas Sands (LVS.N) and MGM Resorts (MGM.N) has helped Macau transition to a more upscale destination filled with dancing fountains, extravagant shows and luxury spas, the enclave has failed to lure China's cash-rich visitors away from the baccarat tables.
+While the arrival of Las Vegas titans Wynn Resorts, Las Vegas Sands and MGM Resorts has helped Macau transition to a more upscale destination filled with dancing fountains, extravagant shows and luxury spas, the enclave has failed to lure China's cash-rich visitors away from the baccarat tables.

 BUILT FROM SCRATCH